zsturgess/overwatch/CONTRIBUTING.md

 To get started on your patch, fork the [main overwatch repository](https://github.com/zsturgess/overwatch).
 Start a new branch for your work, avoid committing directly to the master branch, even on your own fork.

 All commit messages should contain the issue number that is being worked towards.
-Commits that make no code changes, such as changes to documentation or comments should have [skip ci] in the commit message to instruct Travis CI to skip testing for the commit.
+Overwatch uses Travis CI to run automated tests against pull requests, so commits that make no code changes, such as changes to documentation or comments should have [skip ci] in the commit message.

-Once your patch is ready (including writing any tests), submit a pull request on the main overwatch repository's master branch.
+Once your patch is ready (including writing any tests or documentation, and checking the existing tests do not fail), submit a pull request on the main overwatch repository's master branch.